 Portal city route

-Tucson backflow reporting portal
+Tucson reporting portal backflow reporting portal

 City: Tucson Utility: Tucson Water Backflow Prevention Cadence: Upon installation and annually thereafter Last verified: 2026-06-29